as-com/varint-simd/README.md

 [![Continuous integration](https://github.com/as-com/varint-simd/workflows/Continuous%20integration/badge.svg)](https://github.com/as-com/varint-simd/actions?query=workflow%3A%22Continuous+integration%22)

-varint-simd is a fast SIMD-accelerated [variable-length integer](https://developers.google.com/protocol-buffers/docs/encoding) encoder and decoder written in Rust.
-It is intended for use in implementations of Protocol Buffers (protobuf), Apache Avro, and similar serialization formats.
+varint-simd is a fast SIMD-accelerated [variable-length integer](https://developers.google.com/protocol-buffers/docs/encoding) and [LEB128](https://en.wikipedia.org/wiki/LEB128) encoder and decoder written in Rust.
+It combines a largely branchless design with compile-time specialization to achieve gigabytes per second of throughput encoding and decoding individual integers on commodity hardware.
+An interface to decode multiple adjacent variable-length integers is also provided to achieve even higher throughput, reaching [over a billion decoded 8-bit integers per second](#benchmarks) on a single thread.

 This library currently targets a minimum of x86_64 processors with support for SSSE3 (Intel Core/AMD Bulldozer or newer), with optional optimizations for processors supporting POPCNT, LZCNT, BMI2, and/or AVX2.
+It is intended for use in implementations of Protocol Buffers (protobuf), Apache Avro, and similar serialization formats, but likely has many other applications.

 ## Usage
-**Important:** For optimal performance, ensure the Rust compiler has an appropriate `target-cpu` setting.
+**Important:** Ensure the Rust compiler has an appropriate `target-cpu` setting.
 An example is provided in [`.cargo/config`](.cargo/config), but you may need to edit the file to specify the oldest CPUs your compiled binaries will support.
+Your project will not compile unless this is set correctly.

 The `native-optimizations` feature should be enabled if and only if `target-cpu` is set to `native`, such as in the example.
 This enables some extra optimizations if suitable for your specific CPU.